HectorRDB/dbgwas/README.md

 # DBGWAS in a nutshell
 For a quick example on how DBGWAS works, consider the following input example:

-288 bacterial genomes testing a phenotype if each strain is resistant or sensitive to a drug (TODO - rephrase this, give link to the input).
+288 bacterial genomes testing a phenotype if each strain is resistant or sensitive to a drug (from Jaillard M at al. ,"Correlation between phenotypic antibiotic susceptibility and the resistome in Pseudomonas aeruginosa".
+IJAA , 50 (2017) 210-218.)

-The output can be found here: TODO
+The output can be found here: http://leoisl.gitlab.io/DBGWAS_support/full_dataset_visualization/

 # Downloading, installing and running
 ## Downloading the latest release
 This is the easiest way to run the tool since it is already pre-compiled for Linux AMD64 machines.
-Download the latest release here: TODO
+Download the latest release here: https://gitlab.com/leoisl/dbgwas/uploads/466f782295c31aa9d510ccbe6bfc6e9d/DBGWAS-0.0.1-Linux.tar.gz

 ## Compiling
 If you still want to compile, clone the repository and execute inside the repository directory: